mottaquikarim/PYTH2/src/Topics/dicts.md

 ### Add or Edit Dict Items

-We can add a single item to a dict...
+You can add a single item to dict in two ways.
+The first way is similar to updating a list...

 ```python
 state_capitals = {